camunda/camunda-docs-manual/content/reference/rest/batch/get-query.md

 ---

-Query for batches that fulfill given parameters.
+Queries for batches that fulfill given parameters.
 Parameters may be the properties of batches, such as the id or type.
-The size of the result set can be retrieved by using the [GET query count]({{< relref "reference/rest/batch/get-query-count.md" >}}).
+The size of the result set can be retrieved by using the [Get Batch Count]({{< relref "reference/rest/batch/get-query-count.md" >}}) method.

 # Method